stevejay/middleengine-website/src/posts/2021-12-20-performance-issues-with-the-prop-getters-pattern-in-react.md

 };
 ```

-I was aware of a React design pattern called the [prop getter pattern](https://kentcdodds.com/blog/how-to-give-rendering-control-to-users-with-prop-getters) (with further discussion [here](https://kentcdodds.com/blog/react-hooks-whats-going-to-happen-to-render-props) and [here](https://javascript.plainenglish.io/5-advanced-react-patterns-a6b7624267a6)) that could be used instead of context.
+I was aware of a React design pattern called the [prop getters pattern](https://kentcdodds.com/blog/how-to-give-rendering-control-to-users-with-prop-getters) (with further discussion [here](https://kentcdodds.com/blog/react-hooks-whats-going-to-happen-to-render-props) and [here](https://javascript.plainenglish.io/5-advanced-react-patterns-a6b7624267a6)) that could be used instead of context.
 This pattern is used in the [downshift](https://github.com/downshift-js/downshift) and [react-table](https://github.com/tannerlinsley/react-table) packages.

 The downshift library includes a `useSelect` hook that encapsulates the logic for creating a custom select dropdown.
 The [usage example in its documentation](https://github.com/downshift-js/downshift/tree/master/src/hooks/useSelect) is the following: